• Home

 I have told you before that a telescope is not so efficient in performance when you use it through the window.
 But you can use it efficiently through windows by the following manners.

-• If you are ridden in your bed, you can use a binocular.
+• If you are ridden in your bed, you can use binoculars.
 You have to set up a binocular near the window, and you can feel your city from the bed.

 • Wipe it clean using the newspaper.
 The small amount of ink this leaves on the glass acts as an anti-reflection coating.
 Because the newspaper is the best wiper to make the window appears more transparent.